-Oral Examination:
+Oral Examination

 The Oral Examination assesses the knowledge, readiness, and competence of the applicant to practice generally, and in particular, in the area of practice declared by the applicant.
-This examination is typically offered three times each calendar.
+This examination is typically offered three times each calendar year.
+Examination dates and sign-up deadlines are published on the College website.